HazyResearch/legalbench/prompts/README.md

 # Prompts

 We developed a simple schema for specifying a prompt.
 This allows us to concisely represent prompt types in yaml configuration files.
 A prompt consists of all text fed into the model, including in-context samples and the inference sample.
-At the bare minimum, the prompt must contain the test sample.
-However, it can contain many more elements.

 ## Prompt elements

-In our schema, a prompt consists of the following elements.
+In our schema, a prompt can consist of the following elements.

 **Introductory statement**: a statement which begins the prompt.
-This can be a task instruction, i.e.,
+This typically defines the task, i.e.,

 > <ins>Translate the following from English to French.</ins> <br>
 > Hello, how are you?